rescriptbr/ancestor/website/docs/intro.md

 and other specifications created by a design team.
 In this case, the usage of a library like Material UI or Chakra UI might not be the best choice, because depends on a lot of customizations or changes to adapt the library to the design specification.

-It was the reason that we created Ancestor: **to act as a foundation for your project or design system.**
+It was the rescript that we created Ancestor: **to act as a foundation for your project or design system.**

 ## Features